 And guest-blogging works for you even if you’re brand new.
 If you have a good pitch, it doesn’t matter what your name is.

 When we think of guest-blogging to build up a new site, we think of Danny Iny, who is often referred to as the “Freddy Krueger of guest-posting.”

 He got this nickname because he seemed to be everywhere when Firepole Marketing (now Mirasee) first launched.

 His main strategy for getting traffic and links was guest-posting.
 He wrote dozens of guest posts and quickly took Firepole Marketing to the top tier of marketing blogs.

-I won’t go into guest-posting in detail here because I’ve done it multiple times before:
+We won’t go into guest-posting in detail here because we’ve done it multiple times before:

 - Guest-Posting on Steroids: A 4-Step Blueprint That the Top Guest Posters Use